 Are traditional advertising and creative agencies facing extinction?
 Not so fast.
 That said, in a recent article, Harvard Business Review (HBR) takes a close look at a new trend that is striking fear into the hearts of many executives at advertising and design agencies.

-One early product of this phenomenon is the new age agency of Victors and Spoils (V&S).
+The idea is that the crowdsourcing phenomenon, which has taken the fundraising world by storm, has also been finding its way into the creative world.
+And according to HBR, that trend will only continue to accelerate.One early product of this phenomenon is the new age agency of Victors and Spoils (V&S).
 In one example of this new model at work, V&S wanted to land the Harley Davidson account after the motorcycle maker split with its long-time agency.
 But instead of going through the typical pitch process, the V&S team created a brief and posted it to its crowd of 7,200 creatives and strategists — made up of freelancers,

 < PreviousHow Americans Really See the Organic Label

 Next >Augmented Reality is (Probably) the Next Big Thing

 Sign up with your email address to receive news and updates.